- SEO is a complicated area of digital marketing, but it's also absolutely essential if you want to be found on major search engines like Google.

 I’d be genuinely surprised if an SME owner told me they hadn’t heard of SEO.

-For the last decade it’s been one of most pushed forms of internet marketing.
-It’s also one of most evolving forms of internet marketing.
+For the last decade, it’s been one of the most pushed forms of internet marketing.
+It’s also one of the most evolving forms of internet marketing.
 This is especially true concerning the search engine that monopolizes the market: Google Search.

 With over 60% of searches conducted through Google in the U.S. alone this year, you can bet it’s just as popular in the Australian search market.
 Which is why so much emphasis for SEO is placed on Google’s search platform.
 If you can appear in their search results, you can expect more visitors to your website with the potential of more sales.

 But SEO is a complicated subject.
 When a user searches for a phrase on Google, there are hundreds of factors that determine what website is shown in the results.
 And while there is a mountain’s worth of SEO information on the web, it can be hard to determine where you should start.

 Of course, you could always hire SEO services, but that can come with its own complications, especially if you have no idea if you’re actually getting value from their work.